 This contains the Hammer configuration for this example project.
 Example clock constraints, power straps definitions, placement constraints, and pin constraints are given.
 Additional configuration for the extra libraries and tools are at the bottom.

-First, set technology.asap7.tarball\dir to the absolute path of where the downloaded the ASAP7 PDK tarball lives.
+First, set technology.asap7.tarball_dir to the absolute path to the directory where the downloaded the ASAP7 PDK tarball lives.

 Synthesis